ParkinsonLab/16S_MGX_Workshops/AKU_Metagenomics_Workshop.md

 cat sample_metadata.tsv
 ```

 Our first step will be to run fastqc, to examine the quality of these samples.
-We can open each fastqc report as an html file and assess our quality metrics.
+We can open each fastqc report as an `.html` file (outside command-line; navigate to ` in the file explorer) using the web browser and assess our quality metrics.
 ```bash
 mkdir fastqc_out
 fastqc -t 4 athlete_samples/*fastq -o fastqc_out